Mushroom and Spinach Eggs Benedict Recipe. A creamy delicious take on traditional Eggs Benedict. Let’s take a look.

 Once the eggs are close to done, working quickly place fresh spinach leaves onto warm toasted muffins.
 When you top with poached egg, the heat from the muffin and the egg will wilt the spinach leaves.

-Slide poached egg from pod and place on top of the spinach.
+Slide poached egg on top of the spinach.

 Spoon the Mushroom Cream Sauce on top. (recipe below)